mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/index.md

 ## Benefits
 DC/OS percona-pxc-mysql offers the following benefits :
 1. Designed for reliability
-2. Easily configurable to support all Prometheus design patterns
+2. Easily configurable to support all percona-pxc-mysql design patterns
-3. Auto self health monitoring with provision for corrective action
+3. Provides self health monitoring
-4. Flexible design to suit design requirement (with/without Alertmanager)
+4. Flexible design to suit design requirement (with/without SSL or PAM authentication)
-5. Supports wide range of integration for data collection,persistence, notification and dashboarding
+5. Supports wide range of integration for data collection and persistence

 DC/OS Prometheus's main features are:
 1. Multi-dimensional data model with time series data identified by metric name and key/value pairs